-TABLE 25: REQUIREMENTS FOR DATA REPORTING ON WORKFORCE
+Table 25: REQUIREMENTS FOR DATA REPORTING ON WORKFORCE

-lumber of staff who worked any hours as service managers in the previous quarter. lumber of staff who worked any hours as nurse practitioners or registered turses in the previous quarter. lumber of staff who worked any hours as enrolled nurses in the previous parter. lumber of staff who worked any hours as personal care staff or assistants n nursing in the previous quarter.
-N lumber of staff employed as service managers at the start of the quarter. lumber of staff employed as nurse practitioners or registered nurses at he start of the quarter.
-N lumber of staff employed as enrolled nurses at the start of the quarter. lumber of staff employed as personal care staff or assistants in nursing at he start of the quarter. lumber of staff employed as service managers who stopped working luring the quarter. lumber of staff employed as nurse practitioners or registered nurses who topped working during the quarter. lumber of staff employed as enrolled nurses who stopped working during he quarter. lumber of staff employed as personal care staff or assistants in nursing who stopped working during the quarter.
+1 Number of staff who worked any hours as service managers in the previous quarter.
+2 Number of staff who worked any hours as nurse practitioners or registered nurses in the previous quarter.
+3 Number of staff who worked any hours as enrolled nurses in the previous quarter.
+4 Number of staff who worked any hours as personal care staff or assistants in nursing in the previous quarter.
+5 Number of staff employed as service managers at the start of the quarter.
+6 Number of staff employed as nurse practitioners or registered nurses at the start of the quarter.
+7 Number of staff employed as enrolled nurses at the start of the quarter.
+8 Number of staff employed as personal care staff or assistants in nursing at the start of the quarter.
+9 Number of staff employed as service managers who stopped working during the quarter.
+10 Number of staff employed as nurse practitioners or registered nurses who stopped working during the quarter.

+11 Number of staff employed as enrolled nurses who stopped working during the quarter.
+12 Number of staff employed as personal care staff or assistants in nursing who stopped working during the quarter.